valarnet/valarnet-blog/posts/20230127-vmanage-configuration-db-backup.md

 When my home SD-WAN lab running in EVE-NG corrupted due to power failure, it had me lose hours of setup.
 Ever since, I've been regularly backing up the configuration DB to be ready when a restore is needed.
 Testing the restoration also has helped out in recovering state.

-One of the things that can happen due to a corrupted vManage configuration DB is the VManage GUI may end up being unable to load.
+One of the things that can happen due to a corrupted vManage configuration DB is the vManage GUI may end up being unable to load.
 There seems to be a dependency where if the configuration-db NMS process is unable to run then the application server can't initialize either.
 The application server process is what makes the vManage GUI accessible.

 Typically the application server can take 5 to 10 minutes to fully start.
 Patience is warranted here but if, for some reason, you are unable to load the vManage GUI in EVE-NG, the state of the NMS processes would be one place to start looking.